Tory MPs urged to unite behind Johnson after local election losses

 Education Secretary Nadhim Zahawi insisted the Prime Minister remained an electoral asset despite the loss of almost 400 councillors.

-Boris Johnson will use the Queen’s Speech as an effort to secure his leadership following a bruising set of local elections which saw the Tories lose control of key authorities and suffer a net loss of almost 400 councillors.
+Boris Johnson will use the Queen’s Speech as an effort to secure his leadership following a bruising set of local elections which saw the Tories lose control of key authorities and suffer a net loss of more than 400 councillors.

 In a message to Tory colleagues, the Education Secretary said: “People don’t like to vote for split parties, for teams that are divided.